mulle-nat/mulle-bashfunctions/README.md

-# 🥊 mulle-bashfunctions, a collection of bash functions
+# 🥊 mulle-bashfunctions, a collection of shell functions

 ![Last version](https://img.shields.io/github/tag/mulle-nat/mulle-bashfunctions.svg)

-This is a bash function library used by a lot of mulle tools.
-It is compatible with bash v3.2, because that is the baseline available on macos.
+This is a shell function library used by a lot of mulle tools.
+It is compatible with bash v3.2+ and zsh 5+.

 ### Features